SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 **Send measurement**

 Turn on **Send measurement** to specify a measurement.

+Specify the following parameters:

-- Enter the type of the measurement.
-For example, “c8y_AccelerationMeasurement”.
+- Enter the type of the measurement, for example, “c8y_AccelerationMeasurement”.
 - Series are any fragments in measurements that contain a “value” property.
-For example, in the series field you can enter: “c8y_AccelerationMeasurement.acceleration”
+For example, “c8y_AccelerationMeasurement.acceleration”.
-- The “Unit” field specifies the unit of the given measurement.
-For example, “m/s” for velocity.
+- The **Unit** field specifies the unit of the given measurement, for example, “m/s” for velocity.

 **Create alarm**

 Turn on **Create alarm** if you want to create an alarm out of the resource.

 Specify the following parameters (all mandatory):

 - Severity - one of CRITICAL, MAJOR, MINOR, WARNING
 - Type
 - Status - one of ACTIVE, ACKNOWLEDGED, CLEARED
 - Text

 **Send Event**

 Turn on Send event to send an event each time you receive a resource value.

 Specify the following parameters:

 - Enter the type of the event.
 For example, “com_cumulocity_model_DoorSensorEvent”.
 - Enter the text which will be sent.
 For example, “Door sensor was triggered”.

 **Custom Actions**

-Custom actions are HTTP POST requests that gateway will send to a defined custom URL.
+Custom actions are HTTP POST requests which the gateway will send to a defined custom URL.
 You can define custom headers and body template with the following placeholders available:

 - ${value} - value of specific node
 - ${serverId} - ID of OPC-UA server
 - ${nodeId} - ID of source node